GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/simple-project/README.md

   kpt cfg set . project-id VALUE
   ```

-  Note: this will set both the project's ID and name to the same value, if a different value for project name is desired, edit `project.yaml` and replace spec.name with your preferred project name.
+  Note: this will set both the project's ID and name to the same value, if you want a different value for project name, edit `project.yaml` and replace spec.name with your preferred project name.

   Once your information is in the configs, simply apply.